 System Maintenance can solve the issue if the problem is caused by unused files and shortcuts.

-7. Once the Troubleshooting process is complete, click on “Close the troubleshooter“.
+7. Click on “Close the troubleshooter“.

 Open and Task Manager and check out if the WDUF has stopped consuming a huge amount of CPU power.

 Fix- 2 Re-install network adapter

 According to some users, they have solved the issue simply by uninstalling the network adapter driver and re-installing it.